Shock and Awful

 For the past almost 7 weeks, we have been worried about Ronan.
 He has been a little pale, really tired with pretty low energy, and then his belly started to get noticably bigger.
 When it was just pale and tired, we had his annual renal labs drawn early to make sure it was nothing kidney related, and because I suspected anemia.
 Kidneys looked good, though he was a little anemic.
 We scheduled a follow-up with his pediatrician, picked the multivitamin that had a little more iron than the one he'd previously been taking, and tried to increase the iron in his diet a bit, though his appetite was a little puny.
 When I noticed his belly seemed bigger, it was a a day or two before his pediatrician appointment.
 We thought maybe it was constipation but that didn't seem to be the case.

 Our pediatrician was concerned too.
 She sent us in for repeat labs, some new labs, and a chest x-ray.
 Labs showed a little bit worse anemia, and a lower white count.
 The xray seemed to show an enlarged spleen as the culprit for his belly looking big.
-His initial mono test was negative which is what she was initially suspicious for.
-Because of that, she then sent us in for a full abdomina ultrasound and an abdomincal xray.
+Because of that, she then sent us in for a full abdominal ultrasound and an abdominal xray.
 They both showed an enlarged spleen, and slightly enlarged liver.
-Then the mono antibody test resulted as positive.
+Then, the mono antibody test resulted as positive.

 Our ped consulted with hematology on everything that was going on, and it was determined that everything was likely related to mono.
 We needed to be mindful of activities that could injure the enlarged spleen until it shrank back down, which could take a while.
 Ronan was supposed to continue going to school, though he stayed out of PE and recess was changed up.
 We were directed to let him rest as much as he seemed to need it.

-Ronan seemed to be getting worse instead of better though and I felt like his belly was bigger.
-Repeat labs showed some more wacky cell counts.
+Ronan seemed to be getting worse though, instead of better and I felt like his belly was bigger.
+I asked for repeat labs, which showed some more wacky cell counts.
 We were officially referred to hematology.
 For three days, I called to check on the referral.
 Even though it was marked urgent, it all takes a while and it was still in some stage of processing.
 On Friday afternoon, we decided we could not wait for the referral, and we came to the emergency room at the children's hospital.

 Ronan had a bunch of labs and an MRI of his abdomen.
 After we'd been here and waiting for things to result, the child life specialist who had been working with us all night came back in and sat with Ronan.
 The nurse asked me to step out and took me next door where a doctor was waiting to talk to me.
 I knew immediatly that the big scary answer was the the answer and started to cry.
 Bryce was home with Jack and had to be on the phone for the worst minutes of our lives, hearing that they were very confident Ronan had a leukemia, cancer that develops in bone marrow.